-On Discord With the Boys Scalping Harry Styles Tickets
+The New Ticket Scalpers Are Young, Unashamed, and Very Online

 Book of Resell was founded last year by a 25-year-old from Colorado who goes by Fashioninsta.
 (He asked to be identified by his username because that’s how he’s known professionally, but said most people do know his first name, Ben.)
 He charges $50 a month for membership, a small price to pay for proximity to his encyclopedic knowledge of the music industry and of fans’ fluctuating emotional attachments.
 He’s memorized all of the country’s arenas and their most desirable seating sections, as well as the many particularities of how to “flip” a ticket to pay your rent.

-His channel is mostly men aged 18 to 25, he told me in a phone call, though it also has “moms and dads,” all kinds of people who are “willing to put in the work.”
+His channel is mostly men aged 18 to 25, he told me in a phone call, though it also has “moms and dads” and all kinds of people who are “willing to put in the work.”

 As frenzied as fan conversations about the best way to buy tickets can be, the advice in Book of Resell makes them look downright legible.
 Various strategies include: using five different credit cards tied to different email addresses to get five different presale codes from five different merch purchases; borrowing a handful of phones with a handful of Ticketmaster accounts from a handful of siblings; buying $10 burner phones on eBay and setting them up with ultra-cheap phone plans; timing the burner phones as they move through less competitive ticket queues to see if one happens to be, for whatever reason, a little faster.